Starchaser418171514/Warforged/readme.txt

 STORY
 This is in the style of a text adventure game, so you choose options using the numbers of each option presented.
 Press Enter to confirm selection.

+Files
+main.cpp             - Runs the main gameplay loop, and calls other modules to aid in running. renamethenight.cpp   - The story module, contains all of the decisions to be made.
+To be implemented at different gameplay junctures. display.cpp          - renders images charactermoveset.cpp - contains the character movesets and functionality, yet to be implemented

+tasks.json           - Contains the script for compiling all the files together launch.json          - contains the script for launching the program